adenehm/my-cv/docs/writing-samples.md

 ### Interactive demos

-I have also created interactive demos with Guideflow to show users how to navigate the Scaleway console.
+I have created interactive demos with Guideflow to show users how to navigate the Scaleway console.

 - Guideflow: Secret Manager console overview